• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-Undoubtedly, people have a habit of bringing their phones to the toilet.
+Undoubtedly, people often bring their phones to the bathroom.
 Hence, a three-minute trip to the loo can easily turn into 15 minutes of reading, scrolling, and posting.

 It might seem harmless to pass the time when you’re going number two.
 However, experts warn that prolonged sitting on the toilet can harm your health.
 It’s even been connected to an increased risk of haemorrhoids and weakened pelvic muscles, said Dr Lai Xue, a colorectal surgeon at the University of Texas Southwestern Medical Centre in Dallas, according to CNN.